-3.4.1 The EDCR shall define whether Method A or Method B will be used.

-3.4.1.1 Method A shall be performed in accordance with CEBC Section 320.
-Compliance with the required performance criteria is defined by the acceptance criteria of the ASCE 41 Tier 3 (systematic evaluation and retrofit) procedure.
+- 3.4.1 The EDCR shall define whether Method A or Method B will be used. - 3.4.1.1 Method A shall be performed in accordance with CEBC Section 320.
+Compliance with the required performance criteria is defined by the acceptance criteria of the ASCE 41 Tier 3 systematic evaluation and retrofit procedure.

-3.4.1.2 Method B shall be performed in accordance with CEBC Section 321.
-Compliance with the required performance criteria can be defined by the acceptance criteria of the ASCE 41 Tier 3 (systematic evaluation and retrofit) procedure.
-If an acceptance criteria other than that defined in ASCE 41 is proposed, it shall be fully detailed in the EDCR after approval by the peer reviewer(s).

-3.4.1.2.1 Method B shall be used when required by CEBC Section 319.7.

-3.4.1.2.2 When a peer review is required in accordance with CEBC Sections 321.2 and 322 the EDCR shall name the peer reviewer(s).

-3.4.2 The EDCR shall define the seismic hazard, structural performance level, and nonstructural performance level at both the Level 1 and Level 2 seismic events required by CEBC Table 317.5.

-3.4.3 The EDCR shall define the spectral response acceleration parameters and site coefficients for site class adjustment as defined by ASCE 41.

-3.4.4 The EDCR shall identify the risk category to which the existing building is assigned in accordance with CEBC Section 319.4.

-3.4.5 The EDCR shall identify the existing building as either regular or irregular in accordance with CEBC Section 319.5.
-The specific irregularities shall be listed.

-3.4.6 The EDCR shall identify the existing and new structural components of the rehabilitated building and make initial assignments of each as primary or secondary in accordance with ASCE 41 Sections 7.2.3.3 and 7.5.1.1.
-Initial assignments shall be accompanied by language in the EDCR stating that final designations of primary and secondary shall be as dictated by the complete structural analysis of the rehabilitation project.

-3.4.7 The EDCR shall list the actions in the entire load path resisting seismic forces and define each as force-controlled or deformation-controlled in accordance with ASCE 41 Section 7.5.1.2 and Chapters 8 through 12.

-3.4.8 The EDCR shall define and explain the rationale for any project specific interpretations of ASCE 41.

-3.4.9 The EDCR shall indicate that new structural components introduced as part of the retrofit design shall be detailed in compliance with the prescriptive requirements of the CBC and its adopted standards.
+- 3.4.1.2 Method B shall be performed in accordance with CEBC Section 321.
+Compliance with the required performance criteria can be defined by the acceptance criteria of the ASCE 41 Tier 3 systematic evaluation and retrofit procedure.
+If acceptance criteria other than that defined in ASCE 41 is proposed, it shall be approved by the peer review and fully detailed in the EDCR. - 3.4.1.2.1 Method B shall be used when required by CEBC Section 319.7. - 3.4.1.2.2 When a peer review is required in accordance with CEBC Sections 321.2 and 322 the EDCR shall name the peer reviewer(s). - 3.4.2 The EDCR shall define the seismic hazard, structural performance level, and nonstructural performance level at both the Level 1 and Level 2 seismic events required by CEBC Table 317.5. - 3.4.3 The EDCR shall define the spectral response acceleration parameters and site coefficients for site class adjustment as defined by ASCE 41. - 3.4.4 The EDCR shall identify the risk category to which the existing building is assigned in accordance with CEBC Section 319.4. - 3.4.5 The EDCR shall identify the existing building as either regular or irregular in accordance with CEBC Section 319.5.
+Any anticipated irregularities shall be listed, and the EDCR shall state that final determination of the building as regular or irregular will be based on the complete structural analysis of the rehabilitation project. - 3.4.6 The EDCR shall identify the existing and new structural components of the rehabilitated building and make initial assignments of each as primary or secondary in accordance with ASCE 41 Section 7.2.4.3.
+Initial assignments shall be accompanied by language in the EDCR stating that final designations of primary and secondary will be as dictated by the complete structural analysis of the rehabilitation project. - 3.4.7 The EDCR shall list the actions in the entire load path resisting seismic forces and define each as force-controlled or deformation-controlled in accordance with ASCE 41 Section 7.5.1.1 and Chapters 8 through 12. - 3.4.8 The EDCR shall define and explain the rationale for any project specific interpretations of ASCE 41. - 3.4.9 The EDCR shall indicate that new structural components introduced as part of the retrofit design will be detailed in compliance with the prescriptive requirements of the CBC and its adopted standards.